testflows/TestFlows-WebSite/source/handbook/index.md

 ## Background

-A [Background] step is used define a complex precodition or setup usually containing multiple [Given](#Given)'s and can be defined using [Background] test definition class or [TestBackground] decorator.
+A [Background] step is used to define a complex preconditions or setup, usually containing multiple [Given](#Given)'s and can be defined using [Background] test definition class or [TestBackground] decorator.
 It is treated as a mandatory step that can't be skipped.